 Considering all these variables, what really matters isn’t one particular HRV score, but the overall trend of your HRV.
 Paying attention to what increases or decreases your heart rate variability can help you manage your diet and lifestyle and support your heart’s health.

 How to improve your HRV

 You can also improve your HRV by working smarter, not harder.
-Train intelligently — don’t overdo it.
+Train effectively, but don’t overdo it.
 Your heart is a muscle, and it needs time to grow and respond to different activity levels.
-If you work it too hard and never give your body time to rebuild and recover, you’ll end up doing more harm than good.
+If you push it too hard and never give your body time to rebuild and recover, you’ll end up doing more harm than good.

 What HRV means for longevity